lzieniew/hyprland/README.md

 1. First, install arch using archinstall script, using minimal config
 2. Make sure that the internet is connected and install git `sudo pacman -S git`
 3. Clone this repo somewhere in the home dir: git clone https://github.com/lzieniew/hyprland
+4. [Optional] - arch by default downloads only one package at the time, to make installation faster uncomment the  `#ParallelDownloads = 5` line.
+You can also increase the actual number to 10 for example
-4. Go to the cloned repo and run `./install.sh`
+5. Go to the cloned repo and run `./install.sh`